 7-Month Capital Expenditures (Columns 13.1 to 14): Enter the 7-month capital expenditures by project, broken down by type of expenditure.
 Enter the amounts not including any capitalized interest.

-7-Month Operating Expenditures - Demolition (Column 15): Use this column (for Capital Priorities only) to report any funded demolition costs which do not qualify for capitalization.
+7-Month Operating Expenditures (Column 15):

+For Major Capital Programs and Land, use this column to report any funded demolition costs which do not qualify for capitalization.
 Only the operating expenditures for demolition should be reported here.